SwiftGGTeam/the-swift-programming-language-in-chinese/Language Guide.rst

 * Relationship to message send syntax

-.. annotation:: Things I haven't yet found a good home for
+.. docnote:: Things I haven't yet found a good home for

 	* ``import``
 	* Name binding

-.. annotation:: Things I deliberately haven't included in the Language Guide (which may or may not be correct)
+.. docnote:: Things I deliberately haven't included in the Language Guide (which may or may not be correct)

 	* AppKit
 	* Integration with Interface Builder